top of page

 Woman shaking her head saying no

-Yet more often than not, I see sales pages that are too afraid to even try and tackle their customer's objections – it's as if by mentioning them, they think they're going to create a hurdle in their customer’s otherwise blissful unaware mind that will now stop them from buying.
+But businesses are often too afraid to tackle their customer's objections in their communications – it's as if by mentioning them, they think they're going to create a hurdle in their customer’s mind that will stop them from buying.

 Knowing where your audience is getting stuck means you can help unstick them before they go somewhere else.